 As short-form development in psychometrics consists of retaining a subset of items included in the original version of a said psychometric instrument, loss of construct-level content coverage is inevitable, therefore warranting in-depth examination (Smith et al., 2000).
 To address the content validity issue critically highlighted by Cyders et al. (2014), the present registered report aims to develop and evaluate the psychometric properties of a revised 20-item short version of the UPPS-P Impulsive Behavior Scale through an expert-driven and data-driven methodological approach to short-form development emphasizing item-level and construct-level content validity.

 The present registered report consists of a three-phase protocol, the overarching objectives of which are to develop and evaluate the psychometric properties of a revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R), which will be initiated upon acceptance of the stage one registered report.
 In the first phase (i.e., development phase I), the primary objectives are to collect participant data with respect to an initial item pool derived from the original form and to ensure it presents adequate psychometric properties (i.e., content validity, construct validity, and internal consistency reliability) prior to proceeding with short-form development.
 In the second phase (i.e., development phase II), the primary objectives are to develop the short form from the initial item pool derived from the original form and to ensure it presents adequate psychometric properties (i.e., content validity, construct validity, and internal consistency reliability) prior to proceeding with short-form evaluation.
-Lastly, in the third phase (i.e., evaluation phase), the primary objectives are to collect participant data with respect to the short form – along with forms assessing related psychological constructs – and to evaluate its psychometric properties (i.e., construct validity, internal consistency reliability, test-retest reliability, validity, validity).
+Lastly, in the third phase (i.e., evaluation phase), the primary objectives are to collect participant data with respect to the short form – along with forms assessing related psychological constructs – and to evaluate its psychometric properties (i.e., construct validity, internal consistency reliability, test-retest reliability, convergent validity, criterion validity).

 2. Methods